"Oh boy, what flavor?"

 - My God, What Have I Done?: The cake segment.
 Complete with a Big "NO!" at the end.

 - Naked People Are Funny: An Art Shift gag in 7 reveals every single person so far has been naked this whole time, the monochromatic art style just didn't make it obvious.
-(With a few exceptions - due to Early Installment Weirdness, people up to 2 and a few in 3 were drawn with visible sleeves.)
+(With a few exceptions - due to Early Installment Weirdness, people up to 2 and a few in 3 and 5 were drawn with visible sleeves.)

 - Neck Snap: